 In today’s environment of increasing regulatory oversight and ever-changing reimbursement policies, compliance must be more than a checkbox.
 Though an annual compliance and audit plan is not legally mandated, there are few healthcare organizations that don’t have compliance on their radars.
 However, if your compliance focus is simply to check a box, you’re missing out.

 Compliance and auditing offer an opportunity for continuous improvement.
 Done right they help organizations better serve patients, mitigate risk and exposure, and improve reimbursement and revenue.
 But what constitutes doing it right?

-In my role as Senior VP of Coding and Documentation at Panacea I have a front row seat to auditing and compliance at healthcare organizations across the nation, and we’ve learned a few things over the years.
+In my role as Executive VP of Coding and Documentation at Panacea I have a front row seat to auditing and compliance at healthcare organizations across the nation, and we’ve learned a few things over the years.
 Here are the three most common mistakes we see organizations making in their compliance and auditing efforts.
 Make sure you’re not guilty of them too.